In this MariaDB Tutorial, Let us see, how to remove user in MariaDB. Here we will see a few examples on the related topics.

 Here, the Username is the name of the user whose privileges you want to revoke.

-For example, you can remove any user grants by using the following command.
+For example, you can remove user grants using the following command.

 REVOKE ALL PRIVILEGES, GRANT OPTION FROM 'Sophia'@'localhost';